CiscoDevNet/msx-developer-guides/03-msx-component-manager/09-troubleshooting-services.md

 The service health check is a simple request that can be made against your service that returns HTTP-200.
 The example above shows a request that gets a list of items, but you can have a simpler dedicated endpoint too.
 If the health check fails then you service will be reaped by Kubernetes inside MSX.

 ## Setting Service Resource Constraints
 A failing health check is one reason your service might not come up properly inside MSX, another is that it has not been allocated enough resources.
-You can tune the resources you expect your container to need in `manifest.xml` as follows:
+You can tune the resources you expect your container to need in `manifest.yml` as follows:

 ```yaml
 .